Joulain/Atelier_Python_Calculatrice/README.md

 develop : v0.20

-feature state : graphical command not finished (0.21)
+feature state : graphical command not finished (0.22)

 Current change to apply:

-    - addition function (convert string into operator somehow) [gui/cm/cld.py]

-Coming function to write:
+    - equals when string being by operator (use previous result) Coming function to write:

     - all operator (excepte addition)
-    - del function
     - decimal function
     - relative number function